Mickey46/OISC/README.md

 ## Summary

-This documentation provides a complete reference for the **MPCR OISC** system:
+This documentation provides a complete reference for the ** OISC** system:

 ### What You've Learned